 - common-law partners of the same or opposite sex who live together now and who have at any one time lived together for at least one year (even if one of them temporarily lived somewhere else)

-Be careful!
 You might think that your boyfriend or your girlfriend is not your spouse, but a welfare inspector can investigate your living situation and declare that person your spouse.
 For example, if your boyfriend or your girlfriend stays overnight at your place a couple nights a week, an inspector might say that person is your spouse even if your boyfriend or girlfriend doesn’t support you financially.
 You can have a roommate, but an inspector might believe you are spouses.
 Either case could lead to your benefits being cancelled.
 If you disagree, you can contest the decision.

 Your Age and Your Residency Status Affect Your Eligibility